Braybrook, Victoria: Today

 Approximately midway between the former Councils of Footscray and Sunshine in the heart of the western suburbs before the more recent urban sprawl and due west from the Melbourne CBD along Ballarat Road, Braybrook is starting to resemble a bedroom community due to a recent expansion of the western suburbs of Melbourne which are far less populated than the east.
 Historically this is due to stigma, but the western suburbs are expanding now due to prime location and rising fuel prices.
 Some gentrification has occurred in the past decade with many former factory sites developed for modern housing projects (townhouses etc.).
 More and more first home buyers and developers are focusing on Braybrook and neighbouring Maidstone and West Footscray, but traces of its industrial past may be still evident.

 Braybrook has been ranked 95 out of top 314 most liveable suburbs in Melbourne in the "2011 Liveability Stakes" by The Age and The Melbourne Magazine.

 People

 The suburb has produced a number of famous sporting and show business personalities.
-The late 1960s pop singer Yvonne Barrett resided with her family in Dodds Street.
-Yvonne Barrett was murdered in 1985, with her funeral service held at Braybrook's Christ The King Catholic church in Churchill Avenue.
+1960s pop singer Yvonne Barrett resided with her family in Dodds Street.
+Barrett was murdered in 1985, with her funeral service held at Braybrook's Christ The King Catholic church in Churchill Avenue.
 1970's Pop sensation Jamie Redfern also lived in the area.
 Ray "Screamy" Eames, the drummer from popular Melbourne pub-rock act The Blue Echoes lived in Braybrook.
 High-profile Australian rules footballers Doug Hawkins, Ted Whitten and Brian Wilson played for the Braybrook Football Club.